Haysto Logo

 Lending criteria

-Lending criteria means the terms and conditions that a lender has in place to help them decide whether or not to lend to you.
-Lending criteria change from lender to lender.
+Lending criteria means the terms and conditions a lender has in place to help them decide whether or not to let you borrow money from them.
+Lending criteria will vary from lender to lender.

 Loan-to-value (LTV)

-A missed payment is when you have a credit agreement with someone, and miss a payment.
-For example, if you missed a payment on your mobile phone bill but pay it as soon as you can.
+A missed payment is when you have a credit agreement with someone and miss a payment that remains unpaid for more than 30 days.

 Mortgage rate